Gangbrumbs/TTS-ASL/README.md

 Translated text will be in English
 1st Iteration speech file limit is 1 minute

-User input speech file
+User input speech file ->
-Speech file is standardized from original format to MP3 Speech is translated to text
+Speech file is standardized from original format to MP3 -> Speech is translated to text ->
-Text is printed
+Text is printed -> TBD